whizzer0/Equator/README.md

 Equator is very much a WIP, but you can use it.
 Currently, Equator can:

-* Generate and offer questions involving two formulae (this is extensible and you can add more yourself if you can work out how)
+* Generate and offer questions involving three formulae (this is extensible and you can add more yourself if you can work out how)
 * Accept user input for these questions
 * Mark these questions correct/incorrect and offer the correct answer when wrong
 * Offer a percentage score for the user's results